We want to build a bypass around the northern side of Llanddewi Velfrey.

 We undertook a public consultation in 2006 as part of the process to develop the preferred route.
 We engaged with Pembrokeshire businesses during the 2015 study.

-We held two public exhibitions at the Llanddewi Velfrey village hall in April and October 2017.
+We held two public exhibitions in April and October 2017.
 We met with local councils, landowners and businesses and will continue to meet.

 Find out more